sosterwalder/c4irp/doc/reference.rst

 .. note::

-   The C API is not thread-safe except where stated.
-Functions have \*_ts suffix. uv_async_send() can be used.
+   The C API is not thread-safe except where stated: Functions have \*_ts suffix. uv_async_send() can be used.

 .. toctree::